brandonngithub/jajanken/README.md

 ## ~ rock-paper-scissors ~
 <p>The third project from TheOdinProject (Foundations Course).</p>
 <p>
 A best of five rock, paper, scissors game programmed with HTML, CSS, and JavaScript.
-The purpose of this assignment is to demonstrate basic Javascript skills in combination with HTML and CSS.
+The purpose of this assignment is to demonstrate basic JavaScript skills in combination with HTML and CSS.
 A useful skill I learned in doing this project is how to manipulate the DOM using JavaScript.
 </p>

 ## Tech Used: